 Pediatricians are in a unique position to identify and intervene when postpartum depression (PPD) symptoms appear in new moms.
-At a time when awareness of mental health issues is increasing and any associated stigma is decreasing, taking time to address this with new mothers is essential.
+At a time when awareness of mental health issues is increasing and associated stigma is decreasing, taking time to address this with new mothers is essential.
 Although many pediatricians do weave postpartum depression screenings into their visits, this condition is still overlooked in too many practices – here’s how to ensure these vital screenings are a pillar of newborn visit workflows.

-Despite these facts, “postpartum depression is both under-recognized and undertreated.”
-The article goes on to discuss the results of a study where “about one in 4 (26%) of the 674 mothers who had positive screens were not asked about their emotional state by their clinicians.”
+Despite these facts, postpartum depression is both under-recognized and undertreated.
 That said, screening alone is often not enough.
-It is important that pediatricians have followup conversations with women whose screening results are positive for PPD.
+It is important that pediatricians have follow up conversations with women whose screening results are positive for PPD.

 What is Postpartum Depression?